 What We Do

 CIYOTA has created several chapters in communities across Uganda and the DRC where people in the community have risen up to build their own schools, develop innovative education programs, and united people of all tribes and backgrounds along the common vision of developing their communities together.
-In doing so, a new generation is being raised who share the values of love, peace, and unity and the vision of a peaceful and prosperous DRC.
+In doing so, a new generation is being raised who share the values of love, peace, and unity.

 Our Impact so far

 Inspired over 10,000 Change makers and educated over 1000 youth from different tribes in youth centers and schools we have created.

 Empowered 200 children in our primary school, 600 catalyst social leaders in hostels and 200 task force youth from different tribes in Eastern DRC, working with the government to unite over 1 million youth from 50 different tribes.
 United the most conflicting tribes like Hutus and Tutsis to work, live and share in Hostels

 CIYOTA encourages non-violent social change by uniting the tribes through holistic community development programs that spur economic growth and restore dignity, such as microfinance and organizing women victim to physical and sexual violence in the DRC.
 United over 1000 women in Uganda and Eastern DRC impacting over 5,000 members from different tribes.